Lectures on insulating and conducting quantum spin liquids: Fractionalized Fermi liquids (FL*)

 \subsection{Layer construction with ancilla qubits}

 While much insight can be gained from the methods above, they fall short of providing a mean-field theory for the FL* phase, which could be used to study quantum phase transitions out of it.
-A suitable mean field theory can also lead to a trial wavefunction for the FL* state, which can be used for variational numerical computations and compared to cold atom observations \cite{Koepsell21,Iqbal24,HenryShiwei24}, as discussed in Section~\ref{sec:wavefunction}.
-To these ends, we now describe the Ancilla Layer Model (ALM) \cite{YaHui-ancilla1,YaHui-ancilla2}, which also easily ensures consistency with anomaly arguments.
+A suitable mean field theory can also lead to a trial wavefunction for the FL* state, which can be used for variational numerical computations and compared to cold atom observations \cite{Koepsell21,Iqbal24,HenryShiwei24,Bloch24}, as discussed in Section~\ref{sec:wavefunction}.
+To these ends, we now describe the Ancilla Layer Model (ALM) \cite{YaHui-ancilla1,YaHui-ancilla2}, which is designed to automatically ensure consistency with anomaly-type arguments, which are equivalent to the generalized Luttinger constraints discussed in Section~\ref{sec:gLutt}.

 We wish to have a mean-field theory which changes a large hole-like Fermi surface of area $(1+p)/2$ to small hole-like Fermi surfaces of total area $p/2$.
 The simplest way to achieve this in mean-field theory is to hybridize the large Fermi surface with another band at half-filling (as in the Kondo lattice, and was done by Yang-Rice-Zhang (YRZ) \cite{YRZ,FuChun25})---this leads to a Fermi surface of the needed area $(1+p+1)/2$ (mod 1) $=p/2$.
 But we are {\it not allowed\/} to add a single band at half-filling because it is not `trivial' {\it i.e.} it is not anomaly-free, and its excitations cannot be integrated out because the extra band can only acquire a gap with a broken symmetry.
 On the other hand, we {\it are allowed\/} to add two bands at half filling each (or any even number of bands), because they can form a trivial insulator with a gap.
-After the first added band hybridizes with the physical electrons to yield the small Fermi surfaces, the second added band is left decoupled, and it can form the spin liquid needed to satisfy the Oshikawa anomaly.
+After the first added band hybridizes with the physical electrons to yield the small Fermi surfaces, the second added band is left decoupled, and it can form the spin liquid needed to satisfy the Oshikawa anomaly-argument and the constraints in Section~\ref{sec:gLutt}.
 This is the essence of the ALM.

 We begin with a constructive derivation of the ALM starting from the familiar Hubbard model in Eq.~(\ref{dwave1}), and returning to the paramagnon representation in Eq.~(\ref{ZHubbard}).
 After some renormalization of the high energy states we give the paramagnon $\vP$ some independent dynamics with a non-zero mass $m_{\vP}$, and obtain its effective Lagrangian \beq \mathcal{L}[ \vP] = \sum_\vi \left[ \frac{m_{\vP}}{2} \left( \partial_\tau \vP_\vi \right)^2 + \frac{3U}{8}\vP_\vi^2 \right] \,, \eeq where the $\vP^2$ term is as in Eq.~(\ref{ZHubbard}).
 This is a paramagnon theory with 3 local harmonic oscillators of frequency $(3 U/(4 m_{\vP}))^{1/2}$ on each site, which are coupled to the electrons with a Yukawa coupling of strength $U$ in Eq.~(\ref{ZHubbard}) .
 Now we take steps different from conventional paramagnon approaches.
 The ground state of the paramagnon theory is obtained when all three oscillators are in the $n=0$ state: $\left| 0,0,0 \right\rangle$.
 There is a triplet of first excited states: